Koshux/entities-manager-ui/README.md

 ### Usage

-1. Register a new account using the registration form.
-2. Log in with your account credentials.
-3. Explore the various pages to manage customers, sites, meters, and circuits.
+1. Explore the various pages to manage your profile, sites, meters, and circuits.
-4. Use the navigation sidebar to switch between pages.
+2. Use the navigation sidebar to switch between pages.
-5. Log out when you're done.

 ## API Documentation